Timinator2000/Algorithm_X/03 - AlgorithmXSolver/02 - your solver.md

-# Create an AlgorithmXSolver Subclass
+# Create an `AlgorithmXSolver` Subclass

 Creating a customized solver only has two required steps.
-First, create a solver class that inherits from AlgorithmXSolver.
+First, create a solver class that inherits from `AlgorithmXSolver`.
 Second, override the constructor to build your requirements and actions.
 Let's create a solver to help Mrs. Knuth:

 ``` python
 class MrsKnuthPartISolver(AlgorithmXSolver):